-- 3.5.1 We have evaluated this as: medium impact, low likelihood. - 3.5.2 We work with carefully selected partner organisations in delivering learning opportunities that may lead to a Regent's University London award.
+- We have evaluated this as: medium impact, low likelihood. - We work with carefully selected partner organisations in delivering learning opportunities that may lead to a Regent's University London award.
 However, as they are separate from us, our partner organisations may not be able to deliver the learning opportunities as we expect.
-For example, if a relevant government withdrew its authorisation for one of our partner organisations, that organisation would no longer be able to offer our courses at that location. - 3.5.3 To reduce the impact of a partner institution not being able to offer our courses, we would work closely with our partner organisations to teach-out the remainder of the courses.
-Our Collaborative Provision Committee would monitor the teach-out of our courses, using an exit strategy and taking appropriate action where there is any threat to the academic standards of our awards. - 3.5.4 To reduce the likelihood of a partner institution not being able to offer our courses, we carry out in-depth checks on a range of aspects of a prospective partner ('due diligence').
+For example, if a relevant government withdrew its authorisation for one of our partner organisations, that organisation would no longer be able to offer our courses at that location.

+- To reduce the impact of a partner institution not being able to offer our courses, we would work closely with our partner organisations to teach-out the remainder of the courses.
+Our Collaborative Provision Committee would monitor the teach-out of our courses, using an exit strategy and taking appropriate action where there is any threat to the academic standards of our awards. - To reduce the likelihood of a partner institution not being able to offer our courses, we carry out in-depth checks on a range of aspects of a prospective partner ('due diligence').
 This includes considering the financial stability and evaluating the quality assurance arrangements in place at a prospective partner.

-4. Regulatory capacity
+5 Regulatory capacity

-4.1 Restrictions on, or loss of, Degree Awarding Powers
+5.1 Restrictions on, or loss of, Degree Awarding Powers

-4.1.1 We have evaluated this as: very high impact, low likelihood.

-- 4.1.2 We have the authority to award degrees in the name of Regent's University London on a time-limited basis: that period will end by September 2024.
-However, we intend to apply for Indefinite Degree Awarding Powers. - 4.1.3 To reduce the impact if we were to be unable to award degrees in our own name, we would provide our students with confirmation of the academic credit successfully achieved and, as relevant, an exit award.
+- We have evaluated this as: very high impact, low likelihood. - We have the authority to award degrees in the name of Regent's University London. - To reduce the impact if we were to be unable to award degrees in our own name, we would provide our students with confirmation of the academic credit successfully achieved and, as relevant, an exit award.
 This means that the academic credit that you have achieved would not be lost.
-We would also help you to transfer to another higher education provider so that you could continue your studies. - 4.1.4 To reduce the likelihood of losing our degree awarding powers, we have robust processes and monitoring structures in place to ensure the quality and standards of the awards we validate.
+We would also help you to transfer to another higher education provider so that you could continue your studies. - To reduce the likelihood of losing our degree awarding powers, we have robust processes and monitoring structures in place to ensure the quality and standards of the awards we validate.

-4.2 Restrictions on, or loss of, OfS registration
+5.2 Restrictions on, or loss of, OfS registration

-- 4.2.1 We have evaluated this as: very high impact, low likelihood. - 4.2.2 We are registered with the Office for Students ('OfS') as the regulatory body for the delivery of higher education. - 4.2.3 To reduce the impact if we were at risk of losing our registered status, we would work closely with the regulator to ensure we rectified any concerns raised. - 4.2.4 To reduce the likelihood of losing our registered status we have robust processes and monitoring structures in place to ensure that we meet the ongoing conditions of registration with the OfS.
+- We have evaluated this as: very high impact, low likelihood. - We are registered with the Office for Students ('OfS') as the regulatory body for the delivery of higher education. - To reduce the impact if we were at risk of losing our registered status, we would work closely with the regulator to ensure we rectified any concerns raised. - To reduce the likelihood of losing our registered status we have robust processes and monitoring structures in place to ensure that we meet the ongoing conditions of registration with the OfS.

-4.3 Loss of Student Visa Sponsor Licence
+5.3 Loss of Student Visa Sponsor Licence